madhavmehndiratta/blog/_posts/2020-04-21-mr-robot-ctf-1-walkthrough.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished.
 ```

-Thats it we just gained access to the WordPress platform, with the username Elliot and the password ER28-0652!
+That's it we just gained access to the WordPress platform, with the username Elliot and the password ER28-0652!
 Now we need to find a way to get a reverse shell.

 ### KEY-2-OF-3

-We can update a plugin with a php reverse shell to to gain access.
+We can update a plugin with a php reverse shell to gain access.
 I'll be using the php shell from <a href="https://github.com/pentestmonkey/php-reverse-shell">pentest monkey.</a>

 <center><br>
 <img src="/assets/img/uploads/mr-robot-ctf/404plugin.png">
 </center>

-I've edited the 404.php Now our code will be executed if we go to any random url that doesn't exists.
+I've edited the 404.php Now our code will be executed if we go to any random url that doesn't exist.
 And we manage to get a reverse shell from the machine.

 ```r
 m1m3@kali:~$ nc -lvnp 9001